shaneharter/PHP-Daemon/README.md

   Since you cannot run an application like this under xdebug or zend debugger, a debug console is provided that lets you set psuedo breakpoints in your code.
 Your daemon turns into an interactive shell that gives you the ability to proceed or abort as well as a dozen+ commands to figure out exactly what is happening at any given time.
 Dump function arguments, eval() custom code, print stack traces, the list goes on.

   In addition to the integrated debug console, the `/scripts` directory includes a useful signal_console app: Attach to your daemon and easily send and re-send signals.
-Checkout the `ExampleWorkers` daemon for an example of using a signal handler to mimic occassional real-world events.
+Checkout the `PrimeNumbers` application for an example of using a signal handler to mimic occassional real-world events.

   You'll also find the shm_console app that lets you attach to a shared memory address, scan for keys, view them, and even run a `watch` command that prints out a transactional log of creations, updates and deletes.